kamel-beloula/Horiseon-code-refactor/README.md

 Through out this unit and future units, we will need a set of apps and programs to install to help you practice the codes and visualise the results.

-We sill need to have an Internet browser, I suggest Google Chrome, which you can download here. (https://www.google.co.uk/chrome/) if you don't have it already installed.
+We sill need to have an Internet Browser, I suggest **Google Chrome**, which you can download [here](https://www.google.co.uk/chrome/), if you don't have it already installed.

 **Visual Studio Code**, also commonly referred to as **VS Code**, a source-code editor which help us create out HTML and CSS files.
-Also can be downloaded here (https://code.visualstudio.com/download).
+Also can be downloaded [here](https://code.visualstudio.com/download).

-Finally, git and **github** account
+Finally, git and a **github** account.
+Please visit [Youtube](www.youyube.com) to know more about git and openand look for hot to install git on you computer and how to open an account on **github.com**.

 ## Usage